walkernr/TextSentimentClassificationApplication/README.md

 # Text Sentiment Classification Application

-launch the backend with ./scripts/backend/main.py
+launch the backend with python `./scripts/backend/main.py`

-launch the frontend with npm start
+launch the frontend with `npm start`